Anonymous Noise: Manga and drama CD

 Ryoko Fukuyama launched the series in the 10th issue of Hakusensha's shōjo manga magazine Hana to Yume on 20 April 2013.
 The manga ended on 5 January 2019.
 A drama CD was bundled with the 7th issue of Hana to Yume released on 5 March 2014.
-Fukuyama mentioned that the cast of the drama CD was based on her own recommendation, with most of the cast reprise their roles in the anime adaptation.
+Fukuyama mentioned that the cast of the drama CD was based on her own recommendation, with most of the cast reprising their roles in the anime adaptation.
 North American publisher Viz Media announced their license to the series on 2 October 2016.
-The limited edition of the volume 13 was bundled with drama CD.
+The limited edition of volume 13 was bundled with drama CD.